National Front of Catalonia

-The National Front of Catalonia (Catalan: Front Nacional de Catalunya, FNC) was a Catalan separatist party which was active between 1940 and 1990.
+The National Front of Catalonia (Catalan: Front Nacional de Catalunya, FNC) was a Catalan nationalist party which was active between 1940 and 1990.
 The FNC was created in 1940 by former members of the Estat Català and the Catalan Nationalist Party, with the latter dissolving and splitting its membership between the Estat Català and the FNC.
 The main goals of the FNC were to present an opposing front to the Spanish State of caudillo Franco and to advocate for Catalan independence.
 In 1946, the FNC became an officially independent party by breaking its relationship with the Estat Català.

 Origin

 The FNC was born in April 1940 in Paris as a patriotic front in the hands of several exiled nationalist militants of Estat Català and belonging to all the different sectors that corresponded to the ancient parties and organizations that entered Estat Català when he left Esquerra Republicana de Catalunya [ERC] May 1936.
 Among the founders there are: Joan Cornudella i Barberà and Antoni Andreu i Abelló, of the Catalan State Board; Manuel Cruells i Pifarré, of the Joventuts d'Estat Català; Marcel·lí Perelló i Domingo, from the old sector Catalan Nationalist Party, Jaume Martínez Vendrell and Joan Massot, from the old sector We Only!, and Enric Pagès i Montagut, Francesc Espriu and Joan Fortuny, from the old sector National Federation of Students of Catalonia.
 Daniel Cardona i Civit, ill, did not attend.
 The idea was to bring together all nationalist parties on a broad front.
 In practice, however, the rest of the nationalist parties ([Acció Catalana], ERC, etc.) would not be part of them as such and their presence in the FNC would be through isolated militants.
 State of Catalonia and all the sectors that comprised it would maintain their organizational autonomy within the FNC, although the various sectors within the Catalan State would be diluted over time.

 Its members proposed to carry out a resistance for the freedom of Catalonia, human dignity and an advanced society model.
 We also thought that the allied troops would help the Catalan resistance to end the Spanish government regime.
 It wanted to be the anti-Franco independentist unifier both inside and outside Catalonia.
 They recruited militants from nationalist parties, former squadrons and police officers of the Generalitat de Catalunya.
 Former members of the ERC and Acció Catalana militants, which were almost non-existent inside, also gathered.

 They lacked funding, but since 1945 they formed an Assistance Committee for FNC Combatants with money from the Catalans of America.
 In London, his delegate, Pere Mitjà, founded the Catalan Nationalist Grouping in Great Britain.
 His organ was "Opinions" and the front was made up of workers, small owners and shopkeepers.